-3. Bold Type/Punctuation/Bullet Points: I call these little syntactic beauties the “the big three tools” of the Internet marketing copywriter’s toolbox, and I exploit them one and all with equal abandon.
+3. Bold Type/Punctuation/Italics/Bullet Points: I call these little syntactic beauties the “the big four tools” of the Internet marketing copywriter’s toolbox—becaue I’m obnoxious sometimes—and I exploit them one and all with equal abandon.
 People will not “read” what is written on a website unless they came there specifically looking for that exact product.
 People will scan.
 Therefore, it is essential to make your keywords and call to action stand out!
-Embolden the main points and keywords that your article is about.
-Use punctuation…for emphasis!
+Feel free to embolden the main points and keywords that your article is about—but don’t go overboard.
+How will you know if you used to much bold text?
+If you look at your copy and your article bears a striking “black and white” resemblance to an MC Escher print, you’ve gone too far, take it down a notch.
+Use exclamation points conservatively!
+Otherwise, everything reads like you’re yelling at the user!

 Fragment sentences are awesome.
 They get the job done.
 Like this one.
 And this one.
 And even this one!

-- If you can use bold type, punctuation and bullet points together effectively…then you can officially consider yourself a qualified Internet marketing copy ninja!
+- If you can use bold type, punctuation, italics and bullet points together effectively, then you can officially consider yourself a qualified Internet marketing copy ninja!

 4. Negative Space/Paragraphs: Let your copy breathe.
 What you don’t write on the page is sometimes almost as effective as what you do write.
 Less is very often more when it comes to website content.
 The best practice for balancing the copy on a page is to write out what you are going to say on your site, preview it, and then take five literal steps away from your monitor and look at your content holistically.
 If the paragraphs look lop-sided and the bold type is too concentrated and the margins are off from five paces away…then it’s going to look even worse when you actually challenge someone to read it while they are sitting at their computer.
 Balance your paragraphs with plenty of breathing room and allow your words the opportunity to look as nice as they read and you will get results.